Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Related Work

-\textbf{Neural Processes.} Neural processes (NPs) \citep{garnelo2018neural} model distributions over functions and imbue neural networks with the ability of GP to estimate uncertainty.
+\textbf{Neural Processes.} Neural Processes (NP) \citep{garnelo2018neural} model distributions over functions and imbue neural networks with the ability of GPs to estimate uncertainty.
 NP has many extensions such as attentive NP \citep{kim2019attentive} and functional NP \citep{louizos2019functional}.
-However, NP implicitly assumes permutation invariance in the latent variables and can be limiting in modeling temporal dynamics. \citet{singh2019sequential} proposes {sequential NP (SNP)} by incorporating a temporal transition model into NP.
-Still, the hidden states of SNP only encodes and passes the information from historical latent variables, while the hidden states of our spatiotemporal NP (\ours{}) is able to encodes and passes the information from historical context data directly.
+However, NP implicitly assumes permutation invariance in the latent variables and can be limiting in modeling temporal dynamics. \citet{singh2019sequential} proposes sequential NP by incorporating a temporal transition model into NP.
+Still, sequential NP assumes the latent variables are independent conditioned on the hidden states.
+We propose STNP with temporal latent process and spatial convolution, which is well-suited for modeling the spatiotemporal dynamics of infectious disease.
 We apply our model to real-world large-scale Bayesian active learning.
 Note that even though \citet{garnelo2018neural} has demonstrated NP for Bayesian optimization, it is only for toy 1-D functions.